 While many people have heard of “eminent domain,” most do not fully know what it is or how it works.
-Across the mid-west, our wide-open spaces, plethora of natural resources, and acres of undeveloped land make eminent domain a particularly relevant issue.
-This complex legal doctrine affects many who own property, and it is important to fully understand just how eminent domain works.
+Across the Midwest, our wide-open spaces, with their plethora of natural resources and acres of undeveloped land, make eminent domain a particularly relevant issue.
+This complex legal doctrine affects many who own property, and it is important to understand just how eminent domain works fully.

 The power to take lands at the local and state level is a bit more limited, as state officials have enacted policies to protect landowners.
-The Texas Constitution addresses eminent domain in Article I, Section Seventeen, and provides that property may not be taken, damaged, or destroyed for public use without payment of just compensation; therefore, landowners should be aware their property can be taken.
+The Texas Constitution addresses eminent domain in Article I, Section Seventeen, and provides that property may not be taken, damaged, or destroyed for public use without payment of just compensation.
+Hence, landowners should be aware their property can be taken.

 Eminent Domain Lawyers